Visiting Students (Study Abroad)/Incoming Erasmus Students

 Unfortunately, the amount of time the co-ordinator can spend registering each student is limited due to high visiting student numbers and the necessity to meet with every new arrival before the start of classes.
 Whilst she is happy to provide advice to those unsure of their options, she will not have the time to talk you through your potential choices in detail.
 It is therefore expected that students will have familiarised themselves with the modules which interest them in advance of their registration meeting.
 Please check this page regularly for updates.
-Students should also consult the Freshman and Sophister timetables posted on this page in order to avoid schedule clashes.
+Students should also consult the Sophister timetable which will be circulated in advance of these meetings.

-Who Can Register for School of English Courses?
+Who can enrol in School of English modules?

-Can I take a course within the School of English?
+Can I take any module within the School of English?

-If you have been pre-accepted for both Sophister and freshman courses in advance of arrival, yes (although in the case of Sophister options, this depends upon the availability of places on individual courses).
-Certain Old English courses at freshman level require prior familiarity with the subject matter.
+If you have been pre-accepted for both Sophister and Fresh modules in advance of arrival, yes (although in the case of Sophister options, this depends upon the availability of places on individual modules).

-I have been accepted for Freshman modules only, but I’ve seen a Sophister course I’d love do too.
+I have been accepted for Fresh modules only, but I’ve seen a Sophister module I’d love do too.
+Is this possible?

 Can I audit a module?

 No, auditing modules in the School is not permitted.

 Can I register for any Postgraduate modules within the School of English?

 No, visiting undergraduate students cannot take postgraduate modules in the School.